Hello my crafty friends!!! In this post I will show you how to add a handy slip pocket to your favourite tote bag.

 Open the seam allowance and press it flat.

-Place the Slip pocket wrong sides together, roll the external fabric slightly towards the back to stop the lining from peeking out and press the seam flat.
+Place the pieces wrong sides together, roll the external fabric slightly towards the back to stop the lining from peeking out and press the seam flat.

 Pin the pocket along the remaining sides.